Arts & Crafts

 The terminology used in explaining the process of glazing can be very confusing at first.
 Please find below a quick summary of common used phrases.

-Underglazes: A glaze that is used for consistent colors that stay in the same exact place they were added.
+Underglazes: A glaze that is used for consistent colours that stay in the same exact place they were added.

 Overglazes: Accent products that are applied after pottery has already been glazed once and fired.

-Slips: Watered down clay that normally has a specific color added to it.
-Sometimes it is made into a very thick liquid that is used to draw or color on clay.
+Slips: Watered down clay that normally has a specific colour added to it.
+Sometimes it is made into a very thick liquid that is used to draw or colour on clay.

 Gloss: Smooth and shiny, with a highly reflective surface.